strutcode/rivue/README.md

 What if you could do that while keeping all of the book keeping and time traveling features of Flux-like state managers?
 Plus integrate with Vue for reactive component rendering?

 Enter Rivue!

+## Try it Out
+Check out the [Sandbox on CodePen](https://codepen.io/strutcode/pen/mGMMEP?editors=1010) to get your feet wet right away.

 ## Installation